Syncronize Revit to Blender. Seamlessly.

 It goes both ways.

 BlenderSync isn't just a one-way street from Revit into Blender.
-Work you develop in Blender can find its way back into the project.
+Geometry you create in Blender can be sent back into the project.

 For architects and designers